hydraulic-institute/edb/source/02_fluid-properties-II/01_water-properties.md

 **Specific gravity**, also referred to as **relative density**, is the ratio of the densities of one fluid at a known temperature and pressure to a reference fluid at a specific temperature and pressure.
 In most cases, the reference fluid is water at atmospheric pressure.
 The most common reference temperatures in the standards and literature are
-<units us = "39.2 °F at which water is the most dense, 60 °F, and 68 °F. Generally, scientific research and common fluids use 39.2 °F while engineering
+<units us = "39.2 °F" metric = "4 °C at which water is the most dense, 60 °F, and 68 °F. Generally, scientific research and common fluids use 39.2 °F while engineering
 and petroleum applications use 60 °F." metric = "4 °C at which water is the most dense, 15.56 °C, and 20 °C. Generally, scientific research and common fluids use 4 °C  while engineering and petroleum applications use 15.56 °C."/>